 - Some temporary employees (with notable exceptions)

-If you are, in fact, covered by a workers’ compensation policy provided by your employer, getting the benefits you deserve rests largely on these factors:
+If you are covered by a workers’ compensation policy provided by your employer, getting the benefits you deserve rests largely on these factors:

 - Providing proper notice to the employer

-- Demonstrate the an injury or disability was caused in the course and scope of employment
+- Demonstrating that the injury or disability happened in the course and scope of employment

-- That the injury or disability triggers workers’ compensation coverage
+- Proving that the injury or disability triggers workers’ compensation coverage

 Compensation Available to an Injured Worker in Charleston, SC

-Workers’ compensation benefits are a great option to have when you cannot work to make ends meet, and you have medical bills to pay.
-However, it may not pay as much as you need, and it will not cover expenses and losses outside of its narrow scope.
+Workers’ compensation benefits are a great option when you cannot work to make ends meet, and you have medical bills to pay.
+However, it may not pay as much as you need, and it may not cover expenses and losses outside of its narrow scope.